 The Ian Potter Centre for Performing Arts

-Tours will be led by Monash Academy of Performing Arts and Peter Elliott Architecture + Urban Design.
-Visitors will have unique access to back of stage areas and a live performance showcasing the Centre’s world-class active acoustic system.
-Book tours of other Monash University sites and make a day of it!
+Take a tour led by Monash University Performing Arts Centres and Peter Elliott Architecture + Urban Design.
+This unique behind-the-scenes access will showcase the venue’s dynamic performance modes, treasured musical instruments, and include a live performance demonstrating the David Li Sound Gallery’s world-class active acoustic system.
+Visitors are encourage to also visit other Monash Clayton sites and make an afternoon of it!

-48 Exhibition Walk, Monash University Clayton campus, Clayton VIC
+48 Exhibition Walk, Clayton, Monash University VIC 3800